-No. Action Deliverable Timeframe Partners Strategic links and related CMMP actions P4.1 Work with WTOAC to incorporate additional cultural interpretation that tells the story of Wadawurrung culture and history Site visit Concepts and designs Installation of interpretative signage/ materials Medium term WTOAC P4.2 Enhance native vegetation - continue to undertake weed maintenance activities in partnership with community groups Control of priority weed species Ongoing Environment Groups P4.3 Define a level of service and undertake required works to manage sand build up at the Cottage by the Sea beach access point Review past works Consult on access needs Define triggers for management, placement strategy and implement as required Ongoing P4.4 Complete landscape planning for memorial placements and inclusion of WTOAC cultural recognition and associated facilities upgrades at the Bullring Designs complete Consultation and agreement on inclusions Short Term WTOAC, DEECA, Heritage Victoria P4.5 Implement upgrades at the Bull Ring (Shortlands bluff) - footpath renewal, planting of lone pine, installation of bike racks, interpretive signage, placement of memorials Works complete Short Term Heritage Victoria, DEECA, Fort Queenscliff, defence associations P4.6 Ensure the implementation and review of the Queenscliff Tourist Park and Recreation Reserve Master Plan considers and addresses impacts on adjoining marine and coastal Crown land Review of proposed works against the identified outcomes of the relevant master plans Undertake approvals Consultation and agreement where necessary Works complete Ongoing Heritage Victoria, DEECA, WTOAC
+No. Action Deliverable Timeframe Partners Strategic links and related CMMP actions P4.1 Work with WTOAC to incorporate additional cultural interpretation that tells the story of Wadawurrung culture and history Site visit Concepts and designs Installation of interpretative signage/ materials Medium term BoQ, WTOAC P4.2 Enhance native vegetation - continue to undertake weed maintenance activities in partnership with community groups Control of priority weed species Ongoing BoQ , Environmental Groups P4.3 Define a level of service and undertake required works to manage sand build up at the Cottage by the Sea beach access point Review past works Consult on access needs Define triggers for management, placement strategy and implement as required Ongoing P4.4 Complete landscape planning for memorial placements and inclusion of WTOAC cultural recognition and associated facilities upgrades at the Bullring Designs complete Consultation and agreement on inclusions Short Term BoQ , WTOAC, DEECA, Heritage Victoria P4.5 Implement upgrades at the Bullring (Shortlands bluff) - footpath renewal, planting of lone pine, installation of bike racks, interpretive signage, placement of memorials Works complete Short Term BoQ, Heritage Victoria, DEECA, Fort Queenscliff, defence associations P4.6 Ensure the implementation and review of the Queenscliff Tourist Park and Recreation Reserve Master Plan considers and addresses impacts on adjoining marine and coastal Crown land Review of proposed works against the identified outcomes of the relevant master plans Undertake approvals Consultation and agreement where necessary Works complete Ongoing BoQ, Heritage Victoria, DEECA, WTOAC

-Shortlands Bluff to northern boundary of Fort Queenscliff
+Shortlands Bluff to northern boundary of Fort Oueenscliff

-Precinct 5 is approximately 5.4 hectares in area and encompasses Shortlands Bluff on which is located the 'Ocean View' car park and the 'Bullring'.
+Precinct 5 is approximately 5.4 hectares in area and encompasses Shortlands Bluff on which is located the 'Ocean View' car park.
 The precinct wraps around Fort Queenscliff (Department of Defence).
-The entire precinct is listed on the Victorian Heritage Register.
+The entire precinct is listed on the Victorian Heritage Register and contains important landscape elements, navigational aids and defence bunkers that are of historical significance to Victoria's cultural history.

 This precinct is valued by the community for recreation and site seeing.
 The primary attraction for visitors to the area is the Ocean View carpark which affords expansive views of Port Phillip and is particularly popular for 'ship watchers' and various seaweeds, molluscs, crabs and small fish can be seen in the intertidal reefs around Shortlands Bluff.